openhab/openhabian/docs/openhabian.md

 - InfluxDB (No password set by default)
 - Grafana visualization ("admin:admin")

-## System Backup & Maintenance
+## Availability and Backup
+openHAB is designed to reliably run 24 hours a day, seven days a week - and so should be your server.
-Once you have gotten grip on how to use openHAB for your needs it is a good moment to think about backup.
-Maybe you accidently delete something or get hit by SD card wearout problem which is quite common on many single board computers such as Raspberry Pis.
+This is the right time to prepare your system for disasters such as getting hit by the SD card wearout/corruption problem which is quite common on single board computers such as Raspberry Pis. openHABian has a number of features built in to enhance resilience:

 There are a number of measures in openHABian to address data safety today.

+1. the ZRAM feature will move write intensive parts of openHABian (swap, logs, persistence data) into RAM to mitigate the risk of SD card corruption.
+See [here](https://community.openhab.org/t/zram-status/80996) for more up to date information.
+WARNING: power failure will result in some data to get lost (albeit the system should continue to run).
+Get an UPS. [menu option 38]
+2. You can also move the root filesystem to USB-attached memory.
+WARNING: USB sticks are as susceptible to flash wearout as SD cards are, making ZRAM the better choice for a standard Pi to run off its internal SD card.
+But you can use this option to migrate your system to a safe medium such as an SSD or HDD. [menu option 37]
-- Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to backup your **openHAB configuration files**.
+3. Use the openHAB integrated [backup tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config**.
-- Reduce wear on SD card by moving write intensive actions temporary to RAM during operation (logs,persistant-data).
-Warning: power failure will result in lost data.
-[Menu option: 6A]
-- Use [Amanda Network Backup](http://www.amanda.org/) for full system backup, longer introduction [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
+4. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, longer introduction [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
 [Menu option: 51]

-You can also move the root filesystem to an external USB memory [Menu option: 37].
-A WARNING though: USB stick are as-susceptible to flash wearout as are SD cards.
+Standard openHABian install enables ZRAM (#1) by default.
+Once installed, you can disable ZRAM and choose to install to a safe external medium such as an SSD (#2) instead via menu options in menu 30.

+Finally, we strongly suggest you install Amanda (#4) right after you finish your setup.
+Amanda is to take care to backup your openHAB config and whole server to be able to quickly restore it when in need.
+This is not done by default because it requires a number of user inputs, but you should not skip it for your own safety !

+Delayed rules load will also be enabled by default.
+You can toggle to use this feature in menu option 44.

 ## Optional Components
 openHABian comes with a number of additional routines to quickly install and set up home automation related software.
 You'll find all of these in the [openHABian Configuration Tool](#openhabian-config)